How to pick the best Android kiosk tablet

 Buying a 16GB Android tablet and then “expanding” it to 128GB using a microSD card does not provide the same experience or functionality as buying an Android tablet with 128GB of built-in storage.
 Android can allow the user to install applications on the microSD card using the adoptable storage feature introduced in Android 9.
 However, many device manufacturers disable this feature, and it may not work at all with some applications.

 While a microSD slot is a great way to store bulk video or other large content on your Android tablet, it is a poor solution when used to “expand” the available space available to the operating system for running applications.
 It may seem obvious, but it also bears mentioning that the microSD card can be removed by anyone who can access the card slot, potentially making it a target for theft.

-Should I get a 4G or 5G Android tablet?
+Should I get a 4G or 5G kiosk tablet?

 Mobile data — aka 4G and 5G — can allow your Android tablet to connect to data services when Wi-Fi or ethernet are unavailable, or if you have a use case that otherwise requires a cellular data connection.

 If your tablet will be stationary and in a location where Wi-Fi is always available (as long as the power is, at least), 4G or 5G connectivity are likely unnecessary unless you demand a connectivity fallback in the event of service interruption.
 If your device will be mobile (and, in particular, outdoors), you will need to weigh the value add of mobile connectivity against the cost of data services.